GuyLeib/Text_Decryption/README.md

 In this screen you can see what substitutions should be made to decrypt the text,the decrypted text and some statistics about the algorithm's performance (number of generations and number of fitness function calls).
 The decrypted text will also be saved to `plain.txt` and the dictionary solution will be saved to `perm.txt`.

-`Note:` Running the algorithm can take between 5 to 10 minutes, go grab coffee while waiting.

 ## Data Files